cathalmccabe/AWS-F1-Developer-Labs/SETUP.md

 #### Start a preconfigured EC2 F1 instance

-1. Open the above mentionned email containing your connection credentials.
+1. Open the above mentioned email containing your connection credentials.

 1. Click on the link to your preconfigured instance.
     - You will be asked to sign-in before accessing your instance in the AWS EC2 Console.